-The NMSBIC helped to create and continues to support a statewide business financial literacy resource called Finance New Mexico www.financenewmexico.org).
+The NMSBIC helped to create and continues to support a statewide business financial literacy resource called Finance New Mexico (see www.financenewmexico.org).
 The organization was selected in 2009 as the Albuquerque Chamber of Commerce Small Business Advocate of the Year.
 Each week, business-related articles are published in several New Mexico newspapers and also circulated electronically to businesses and economic development organizations throughout the state.
 In 2013, Finance New Mexico introduced its "Grow It!" program in partnership with the New Mexico Municipal League.
 When a business registers in their local community, a Grow It! package is delivered to the business with information about financial resources and services available to small businesses in New Mexico.
 Finance New Mexico plays an important role in publicizing the NMSBIC's programs in all corners of the State.

-Clovis Community Meeting: Accessing Capital in New Mexico
+Los Lunas Community Meeting: Accessing Capital in New Mexico

-NMSBIC's October 2014 Board meeting was held in Clovis, New Mexico.
-In connection with its Board meeting, the NMSBIC presented a community meeting in Clovis entitled, Accessing Capital in New Mexico.
-The meeting included presentations from representatives of the Clovis Industrial Development Corporation, the Small Business Development Center at Clovis Community College, the Clovis Chamber of Commerce, The Loan Fund, Accion, WESST, and the NMSBIC.
+NMSBIC's October 2015 Board meeting was held in Los Lunas, New Mexico.
+In connection with its Board meeting, the NMSBIC presented a community meeting in Los Lunas entitled, Accessing Capital in New Mexico.
+The meeting included presentations from representatives of the Los Lunas Economic Development Department, the Small Business Development Center, The Loan Fund, Accion, Rio Vista Growth Capital, WESST, Enchantment Land Certified Development Corporation, and the NMSBIC.
 This meeting continued the tradition of holding community outreach meetings throughout the state.
-In prior years the Board has held community outreach meetings in Española, Hobbs, Taos, Farmington, Las Cruces, and Santa Fe.
+In prior years the Board has held community outreach meetings in Clovis, Española, Hobbs, Taos, Farmington, Las Cruces, and Santa Fe.

 It is the Board's intention to continue to hold at least one of its meetings in communities around New Mexico each year.